Akshit-Anand-008/CPU_form_Scratch/Week 2/README.md

 Note: The material presented here is intended to serve as a concise overview of the topics.
 It is highly recommended that you read the textbook sections thoroughly for a deeper understanding and additional examples.
 You are also encouraged to practice beyond the listed exercises to build stronger intuition and familiarity with digital circuit design.

+Also, I'll add another markdown file containing some interesting problems

 ---

 # Circuits